CharuChhimpa/Full-Stack/Server-Configuration/Readme.md

 * Now add ``` grader ALL=(ALL) NOPASSWD:ALL ``` to file and save.

 ### Step 7:
-Now setup an ssh key pair for grader using ssh-keygen tool by following the same proceudre mentioned above, changing the location to ```/Users/ USER_NAME/.ssh/server_grader```.
+Now setup an ssh key pair for grader using ssh-keygen tool by following the same proceudre mentioned above, changing the location to ```/Users/ USER_NAME/.ssh/catalog_grader```.
-Copy the contents of 'server_grader.pub' file.
+Copy the contents of 'catalog_grader.pub' file.
 After this follow the following procedure :
 * Switch user on server terminal by ```su - grader```.
 * Create directory named '.ssh' by ```mkdir .ssh```.
 * Create file authorized_keys by ``` nano .ssh/authorized_keys```.